Primary Advisor/Dissertation Chair

 Environmental Studies, Literacy, Motivation, Teachers/ Teaching

 Huston, Amber, "The Impact of Environmental Education on Environmental Literacy and Motivation in Urban Communities" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4189.